 Please be aware: The reading room in the Zentralarchiv of the Staatliche Museen zu Berlin is open Monday to Friday from 9 am to 8 pm to a reduced number of visitors.
+Access to the reading room is only possible with proof of a negative test, full vaccination or recovery.
 When planning your visit, please take note of the following additional conditions of entry that have been introduced in order to reduce the risk of infection:

 You can book a visit to the reading room via email (za[at]smb.spk-berlin.de) or by telephone (030 266 42 5701).
 Because we only have a limited number of spots available and want to ensure that everything runs as smoothly as possible, entry to the reading room is only permitted with a confirmed booking.

 A maximum of 10 archive items can be requested per person, per day.
 With the correct call numbers, you can book a visit and request the relevant archive items up until 2 pm on the (business) day before your visit.
 If your visit requires research to be carried out, please get in touch well ahead of time.